vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 API.
 Existing pitch sampling and lifecycle coverage passes without additional test scaffolding.
 The full build is warning-free and all 20 CTest targets pass.

+## Use the VM's current emitter directly in Square PS2

+Remove `atEvent()` and `eventTick()` from Square PS2 playback.
+SequenceVM already executes delayed commands with the correctly positioned emitter, so immediate notes, controllers, envelopes, and LFO changes can use `out` directly.
+Future fade endpoints use `out.after(duration)` and retain their automation ownership.
+Simple controller commands use existing cursor emission helpers, and the single-call envelope publishing wrapper is folded into its caller.

+This removes 34 production lines without adding a new abstraction.
+One focused fixture checks delayed level/pan fades, endpoint values and ownership, and immediate level quantization.
+The full build is warning-free and all 20 CTest targets pass, including existing portamento, envelope, LFO, and song-loop coverage.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,